takumandoh/Assignement2/README.md

 #Abstruct
 We will make comparisons regarding social equality in South Africa between the period of Apartheid and now based on data with respect to crime rates among race, level of education, and level of income.
 The objective of this research is to observe the effectiveness of policy change over time after Apartheid and to possibly suggest public policy to elevate South Africans' quality of life.

 #Hypothesis
+After the abolishment of Apartheid, indicators has been significantly changed.

 #Methodlogy
+1, Gathering data
+  crimerate
+  level of education
+  level of income

+2, Compare the gaps of those indicators among races between the period of Apartheid and now.

 #Discussion